What We Do

 Our group is responsible for administering, maintaining, and developing university-wide systems, services, and training to support Texas A&M's online learning infrastructure.
 These responsibilities range from managing the centralized eCampus learning management system (Blackboard Learn) to distributing software resources, such as Turnitin and Respondus.
 All our services are provided at no cost to instructors and staff.

 We conduct a full range of help and training that complements various learning styles and fosters effective course design.
 We share best practices in course management, instructional design, multimedia applications, and technology concepts.
 Learn more about the systems and software we support.

-Our state-of-the-art training classroom—complete with 18 workstations, wireless access, and audio/visual devices for videoconferencing—is where we hold most of our hands-on training sessions.
+Our state-of-the-art, active learning training classroom—complete with collaboration tables, interactive Smartboards, videoconferencing capabilities, and "soft spaces" for informal conversations—is where we hold most of our hands-on training sessions.
 We can also schedule customized professional development for groups at your facilities and at a time that's convenient for you.